 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Implement throttling mechanisms into the system architecture.
+Implement throttling mechanisms into the system architecture that is capable of detecting potential denial of service attacks and throttling access when detected..

-The best protection is to limit the amount of resources that an application can cause to be expended.
-A strong authentication and access control model will help prevent such attacks from occurring in the first place.
+Note: The best protection is to limit the amount of resources that an application can cause to be expended.

+Implement a strong authentication and access control model to deter such attacks.
 The authentication application should be protected against denial of service attacks as much as possible.

 Limit the critical resource (such as database) access, perhaps by caching often-used result sets, to reduce the resources expended.

-Consider tracking the rate of requests received from users and blocking requests that exceed a defined rate threshold to further limit the potential for a denial of service attack..
+Track the rate of requests received from users and blocking requests that exceed a defined rate threshold to further limit the potential for a denial of service attack..

 Ensure that applications have specific limits of scale placed on them, and ensure that all failures in resource allocation cause the application to fail safely.